 The human body is beautiful yet a mysterious machine.
-In fact, there are things that go on in our body that most people don’t know.
+In fact, there are things that go on in our bodies that most people don’t know.
 Watch this video or read this article to see these 25 facts about the human body.

 The length of your forearm from the wrist to the inside of your elbow is the same as your foot.